itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/modrinth-modpacks.md

         yet-another-config-lib
     ```

+## Default exclude/includes

+The image comes with a default set of exclude/includes, maintained [in the repo files area](https://github.com/itzg/docker-minecraft-server/blob/master/files/modrinth-exclude-include.json) and uses the same [JSON schema](https://github.com/itzg/mc-image-helper?tab=readme-ov-file#excludeinclude-file-schema) as Auto CurseForge.
+Those defaults can be disabled by setting the env var `MODRINTH_DEFAULT_EXCLUDE_INCLUDES` to an empty string.

 ## Excluding Overrides Files

 Modrinth mrpack/zip files may include an `overrides` subdirectory that contains config files, world data, and extra mod files.
 All of those files will be extracted into the `/data` path of the container.
 If any of those files, such as incompatible mods, need to be excluded from extraction, then the `MODRINTH_OVERRIDES_EXCLUSIONS` variable can be set with a comma or newline delimited list of ant-style paths ([see below](#ant-style-paths)) to exclude, relative to the overrides (or `/data`) directory.